What are your rates?

 What happens when I arrive?

 A member of our staff will greet you at your vehicle at your scheduled arrival time.
-If you’re a first time guest, we will spend time together discussing our facility and procedures so that you best understand the layout of your pet’s stay with us.
-We encourage you to ask any questions you may have at this time!
+If you’re a first time guest, we will spend time together discussing our facility and procedures so that you best understand the details of your pet’s stay with us.
+We encourage you to ask any questions you may have at this time.

 Can you separate my pets when they are fed?

-Absolutely!
-All canine guests are provided meals in the privacy of their suite.
+Canine guests sharing a suite are provided their meals in the privacy of their suite but can not be separated at meal times.
 Cats sharing a condo can not be separated during meals.

 Does my dog need to be spayed/neutered to board or attend daycare?